 excellence, and along with core institutional values of diversity

-and inclusivity, and work with the campus community to ensure
+and inclusivity, we work with the campus community to ensure that

 About the Position